-(3) dealing with publication of information on ENTSOG's TP in the standardised table (38).

-• The TAR NC is silent as to the expansion of application of Chapters III, V, VI, IX and Articles 28, 31(2)-(3) to other non-IPs.
-It is ENTSOG's assumption that ∓the TAR NC leaves this possibility at the national discretion for other points.
+- If the NRA has decided to apply the CAM NC at entry-points-from/exit-pointsto third countries, then Chapters III, V, VI, IX and Article 28 of the TAR NC apply without the need for an additional decision.
+This however does not explicitly include Article 31(2)-(3) dealing with publication of information on ENTSOG's TP in the standardised table. - The TAR NC is silent as to the expansion of application of Chapters III, V, VI, IX and Articles 28, 31(2)-(3) to other non-IPs.
+It is ENTSOG's assumption that the TAR NC leaves this possibility at the national discretion.